BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Armour and
 mattock.*]
- [*Mattock — This is a two-handed weapon, which can use either the Bash or Piercing Strike Special Strikes.*]
+ [*Mattock â€” This is a two-handed weapon, which can use either the Bash or Piercing Strike Special Strikes.*]
 [***HEROIC ACTIONS OPTIONS***]

 -

 [*Heroic Resolve Pony 5 points**SPECIAL
 RULES***]
- [*Steadfast — Bofur's boundless optimism allows him to press on through seemingly impossible odds with the same determination as ever.*]
+ [*Steadfast â€” Bofur's boundless optimism allows him to press on through seemingly impossible odds with the same determination as ever.*]
 [*Whenever Bofur is targeted by a Magical Power or special rule, he may try to ignore its effects.
 Roll a D6; on the score of a 2+, its effects are ignored.
 This roll may be modified by Might.
 If you wish to try to Resist a Magical Power, you must do so before making Bofur's Steadfast roll.* ]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image15.jpeg)*Mv F S D A W